 The list includes many Ladies of the Privy Chamber, several Maids of Honour, and the Mother of the Maids.

-For biographical details of all but two of those present see 'Court': Women.
+For biographical details of most of those present see 'Court': Women.
 Mrs Strangeways was Lady Newton's widowed daughter; Mrs Kiddermaister was the wife of a neighbouring landowner who sent a generous gift of provisions.

 The Lottery.